-Rear-end accidents are a leading cause of whiplash and back injuries in the United States.
-Whiplash is an injury that affects the nerves and muscles in the neck.
-It often occurs when a vehicle is struck from behind.
-The passengers’ heads in the struck vehicle jolt forward and backward with enough force to cause injury.
+Rear-end accidents are a leading cause of back injuries in the United States.
 Some rear-end crashes can be deadly as well, such as undercarriage accidents, high-speed collisions, and accidents involving trucks.

 If you were involved in a rear-end accident, a Springfield rear-end collisions lawyer may be able to assist you.
-Please call the Fitch Law Firm LLC at (614) 963-2808 to learn more about how rear-end accidents are handled, the kinds of evidence needed to prove the liability of an at-fault motorist, and how and when to file a claim if your case warrants one.
+Please contact the Fitch Law Firm LLC to learn more about how rear-end accidents are handled, the kinds of evidence needed to prove the liability of an at-fault motorist, and how and when to file a claim for compensation if your case warrants one.

 Causes of Accidents and Rear-End Collisions